 11p Gal.Pole; Unmarked.

-Structuralist features of expression are universal, and subconscious to artists, architects, builders, crafters and members of any culture.
+Structuralist features of expression are universal, and subconscious to nature, artists, architects, builders, crafters and members of any culture.
 This example is one of 800 confirming the archetypal structuralist model, named mindprint in art, stoneprint in building sites, and blueprint in myth, pantheons, iconography and alphabets.

 The main general theme in Bryan Kent Ward’s Entheogenic garden of Eden, is type 15 Maker or Re-creator, expressed here as nature, and the plant, animal and cultural kingdoms nested in one another, and in mutual consciousness.
 Type 15 Maker is typical of subconscious expression of churns (here a circle of life); ropes (here roots and intestines); order (natural kingdoms); bags (bulbs); doubling (genders); reptile (snakes); and wings (of Adam).
 Type 15’s axial opposite is type 7 Child, also typical of bags and ropes (as above); juvenile; and unfolding (here as foetuses and hominids).
 The high level of integration of sub-themes indicates spiritual and mental integration of the artist, and of the genre of psychedelic art.